 The BWHS is led by principal investigators Lynn Rosenberg and Julie Palmer, from Boston University, and Lucile Adams-Campbell, from Georgetown University’s Lombardi Comprehensive Cancer Center.

 Black women with a wide range of expertise serve on the BWHS Advisory Board.
 The Board members provide advice and guidance on research directions in the BWHS and the health needs of Black women.

 Lynn Rosenberg, ScD is Principal Investigator of the BWHS, Professor of Epidemiology, and Associate Director of the Slone Epidemiology Center at Boston University.
 She has studied women’s health for over three decades.

 Julie Palmer, ScD is Co-Principal Investigator of the BWHS and Professor of Epidemiology, Slone Epidemiology Center at Boston University.
 Her research has focused on genetic and non-genetic risk factors for breast cancer and diabetes.

 Lucile Adams-Campbell, PhD is Co-Principal Investigator of the BWHS and Associate Director for Minority Health and Health Disparities Research at Georgetown University’s Lombardi Comprehensive Cancer Center.
 Her research has focused on cancer and heart disease.

 Yvette Cozier, DSc is an Assistant Professor of Epidemiology and the Assistant Dean for Diversity and Inclusion at Boston University School of Public Health.
 Her research interests include the influence of genetics and social factors (e.g., neighborhood socioeconomic status, experiences of racism and discrimination) on cardiovascular disease and sarcoidosis.

-Patricia Coogan, ScD is an Associate Professor of Epidemiology at Boston University School of Public Health.
+Patricia Coogan, ScD is a Research Professor of Epidemiology at Boston University School of Public Health.
 She conducts research on the health effects of neighborhood factors and environmental factors, including socioeconomic status, the built environment, and air pollution.
 She also studies the effect of psychosocial factors on health.

 Laura White, PhD is an Associate Professor of Biostatistics at Boston University School of Public Health.
 She is interested in the effect of environmental factors on health.